-Your new go-to summer dinner: Pesto Pasta!
+This Pesto Pasta Recipe will be your new favorite weeknight dinner!
 Vibrant pesto tangled with whole wheat noodles, a handful of Parmesan, and whatever additions you please (tomatoes! spinach! chicken!) this is a fresh, fuss-free dinner to eat and repeat.

-- It’s Easy Yet Impressive.
-This is the best pesto pasta recipe for an easy weeknight meal or an elegant dinner party.
-It’s simple to make and ready in under 30 minutes, but it delivers majorly crowd-pleasing flavor.
+- Like my Chicken Pesto Pasta, it’s simple to make and ready in under 30 minutes, but it delivers majorly crowd-pleasing flavor.

-- Versatile.
-Enjoy it as is, or top it with Air Fryer Chicken Breast, Grilled Shrimp Seasoning, or Baked Salmon in Foil.
+- Enjoy it as-is, or top it with Air Fryer Chicken Breast or a vegetarian protein like white beans or plant-based sausage.

 - Tomatoes.
-Pesto pasta with tomatoes is absolutely scrumptious!
 The sweetness of the tomatoes pairs wonderfully with the nutty, creamy pesto sauce.
+Tomatoes and pesto pair beautifully in Pesto Chicken, too!

 - Lemon Juice.
 For brightness, balance, and acidity.